Thornton Hough: Landmarks

 There are 22 listed buildings in the village which was made a conservation area in 1979.

 Hirst employed Kirk and Sons of Huddersfield to design All Saints Church and its vicarage, a school and school master's house and Wilshaw Terrace before 1870.
 All Saints, the parish church, is a grade II listed building built in 1867, it has a spire and tower displaying five clock faces.
 The north transept window, designed by H. Gustave Hiller is a memorial to Joseph Hirt.

 Lever's architects used a wide variety of building materials including red and buff sandstone, brick, timber framing, render and pebbledash with roofs made of clay tiles or thick stone slates which creates the impression that the village appears to be older than it is.
 Lever used several architects, including John Douglas.
 The firm of Grayson and Ould designed the Village Club and Post Office, Weald House, several houses in The Folds and rebuilt Thornton House in 1895 and designed its lodges and stables.
 Jonathon Simpson built the Lever School and his son, James Lomax-Simpson, rebuilt the Smithy, designed D’Arcy Cottages and extensions to Thornton House.
 He also designed Saint George's United Reformed Church, a reproduction Romanesque style church in 1906.
 William and Segar Owen designed various houses including Thicketford.

 Thornton Hall, once the home of wealthy shipping merchants, the Bamford Brothers of Liverpool, is believed to have been built in the mid-1800s.
 It was transformed into a hotel in 1954 and many of its original features remain intact including oak carvings and the ornate mother of pearl embossed ceiling in the Italian Room.

 Thornton Manor, built in an Elizabethan style dates from the 1840s, and was once the home of Lord Leverhulme.
 From 2005 the house and gardens underwent extensive renovation.
 The building is now a wedding venue and provides facilities for corporate functions.

 Thornton House, a grade II listed building built by Douglas & Fordham in 1893 is a two-storey timber-framed house in a mock-Tudor style on a stone base.
 Thicketford built in 1892 is preserved in a largely unaltered condition.

 Hesketh Grange, a grade II listed building, was built in 1894 for Leverhulme's father.

 Governance

-Thornton Hough was a township in the parish of Neston, of the Wirral Hundred.
+Thornton Hough was a township and chapelry in the parish of Neston, of the Wirral Hundred.
 It became a civil parish in 1866.
-Historically within the county of Cheshire, it was part of the Wirral Rural District between 1894 and 1933, subsequently moving within the boundaries of a jurisdiction that would become the Municipal Borough of Bebington.
-Further changes occurred on 1 April 1974, when local government reorganisation resulted in most of Wirral, including Thornton Hough, being transferred from Cheshire to the newly formed county of Merseyside.
+Historically within the county of Cheshire, it was part of the Wirral Rural District between 1894 and 1933.
+In 1933 the parish was absorbed into the urban district of Bebington, which subsequently became the Municipal Borough of Bebington in 1937.
+After 1933 Thornton Hough was therefore an urban parish and so had no parish council, instead being directly administered as part of Bebington.
+Further changes occurred on 1 April 1974, when local government reorganisation resulted in most of Wirral, including Thornton Hough, being transferred from Cheshire to metropolitan borough of Wirral in the newly formed county of Merseyside, No successor parish was created for the former borough of Bebington.